NicoVIII/url-rotation-browser-extension/README.md

 ![Visualization](images/diagram.svg)

 You should use the devcontainer for VScode to develop this.
+For this you need VScode and Docker installed.
+For VScode you should install the "Remote - Containers" extension.
+After that you can open the repo in the devcontainer with the "Remote Containers: Rebuild and Reopen in Container" command.

-You can build this and enter watch mode with `dotnet run watch`.
+You can then build this and enter watch mode with `dotnet run watch`.
 After that you can open `about:debugging` in Firefox and add the manifest.json as a temporary extension for testing.

+If you want to just build once, run `dotnet run build`.
+If you want to pack the extension ready to use (for Firefox only atm) you can run `dotnet run pack`.